opencog/learn/README-Natural.md

 * **0.6)** Mandatory.
 You'll work with large datasets; default guile is not equipped to deal wit the sizes encountered here.
+           (Maybe?
+This might be fixed in the newest guile ???)

            Skipping this step will lead to the error `Too many heap sections: Increase MAXHINCR or MAX_HEAP_SECTS`.
            So: